 Weardale Way - Sunderland to Durham (★★★☆☆)

-Having made it out to South Hylton, the onward path sits along the banks of the River Wear, and from here it is actually surprisingly quick how fast Sunderland disappears, once you head under the A19 and into the countryside.
+But having made it out to South Hylton, we follow the the onward path along the banks of the River Wear - and from here it is actually surprisingly quick how fast Sunderland disappears, once you head under the A19, and into the countryside.

 | Under the A19 and into the countryside |

-Here the route involves some nice river walking, and other than some joggers and dog walkers it is a quiet start to the day.
+The route here involves some nice river walking, and other than some joggers and dog walkers, it is a quiet start to the day.

 After navigating around a road junction, the path heads through woods alongside the A182, before turning to the right and heading south - past Biddick Hall, and leaving behind any traffic noise.